ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 Let me caution here that Nerdtree is addictive.
 Once you get used to managing your files here, other file managers will appear too much work.

 ### vim-airline/vim-airline
+This plug in provides a cool status bar at the bottom of your vim window.
+It tells you following among other things.
+- Mode
+- Spell Language
+- Git branch
+- File name
+- File format
+- Encoding
+- Number of words.
+- Number of lines

 # Markdown (GitHub flavoured)

 lets just say that markdown is an easier (and elegant) way to create html documents.
 Rather than using difficult tags, markdown supplies a set of notations that are work well when document is displayed by a browser.
 GitHub automatically shows the README.md on the front page of repository just below all the files.
 Good integration.
 Here is my go to blog post on [markdown](https://blog.ghost.org/markdown/) .
 And some of the commands I regularly use.

 - **Block Quote** - A forward arrow '>' will put your lines into a quote.
 A good way to quote someone or bring your own perspective
+- **Code Block** - Indent your line by 4 to automatically create a code block
+- **Links** - [title] immediately followed by (url)
+- **Headings** #, ##, ### - they can go up to six levels.

 # Web Server and Content Manager (Jekyll )

-Jekyll a tool to suck up a website and render on web with least back and forth with server.
+[Jekyll](https://jekyllrb.com/) is  a tool to suck up a website and render on web with least back and forth with server.
 It works great with static websites (blogs).
 That much for technology :-)  For a reader, it offers beautiful and instant reading environment; from writer standpoint , it has ton of customizable templates to host your content.
 Its a default hosting mechanism of GitHub pages as well.
 My blog is hosted on gh pages and thus you are reading this text via jekyll.

+Jekyll offers a number of [themes](https://github.com/jekyll/jekyll/wiki/Themes) to get you started quickly with a blog (or static website).
 # Screen Play writer (Fountain )

 [Fountain](https://fountain.io/)  is inspired by simplicity of markdown for writing screenplays.
 Screenplay writers can write their scenes (or a full play) in text files using fountain tags and the files can be easily imported into Final Draft, Movie magic or Celtx. , The idea of Fountain is simple but very powerful.
 It defines tags for describing a scene.
 For example we use